Family Background: Gilbert Todhunter was born in Keswick (above), in the English Lake District, on 18th Feb 1890; his birth certificate is below:

 The Centenary of Gilbert’s Death, 20th May 2015

-In May 2015, Ian, Jenny & Alastair Gordon travelled to Folkestone, Festubert, Pont du Hem, Bailleul and Ypres to visit some of the key places where Gilbert had been, and to take some of the photos which have been included in this site.
+In May 2015, Gilbert’s great-nephew Ian Gordon, together with his wife Jenny and elder son Alastair, travelled to Folkestone, Festubert, Pont du Hem, Bailleul and Ypres to visit some of the key places where Gilbert had been, and to take some of the photos which have been included in this site.

 We visited Gilbert’s grave at Pont du Hem on the 20th May, exactly 100 years after his death.
 We found the cemetery quiet, peaceful and immaculately maintained, as are all Commonwealth War Graves Commission (CWGC) cemeteries worldwide, with manicured lawns and plantings of shrubs and flowers among the headstones.